danan165/spotify-ml/README.md

 # spotify-ml

-Using supervised machine learning to predict the classify a song's genre as pop, hip hop, or rock-n-roll based on properties returned from the Spotify API.
+Using supervised machine learning to classify a song's genre as pop, hip hop, or rock-n-roll based on properties returned from the Spotify API.

 ## Dataset Creation